Taybat al-Imam: Syrian civil war

+As part of the ongoing Syrian civil war, Taybat al-Imam was the scene of violent clashes between the rebel Free Syrian Army and the government's armed forces in December 2012.
+The clashes were part of a rebel offensive into Hama Governorate.
+In August 2016, rebels managed to recapture the city.
+On 20 April 2017, Syrian Army recaptured the city from HTS rebels.

+On 30 November 2024, HTS rebels captured the city from the Syrian Army during the Hama offensive.
+A day later, the Syrian Army recaptured the city from HTS rebels.
+On 3 December, HTS regained control over the city.

 Church of the Holy Martyrs

 Taybat al-Imam contains the Byzantine-era Church of the Holy Martyrs that dates back to 442 CE.
 The church, which now serves as a museum in the center of town, consists of three naves and contains a large mosaic covering the building's entire floor.
 The mosaic was accidentally discovered in 1985 during road construction in the town.
 Between that year and 1987 it was excavated by the Jordan-based Franciscan Archaeological Institute.
 The mosaic is noted for both its size and for its depiction of 20 different building types, including religious and civil structures.
 Other images depicted include the scene of Paradise, the Tigris and Euphrates rivers, the churches of Jerusalem and Bethlehem, the basilica of St. Simeon Stylites and the double towers of Qalb Lozeh, both sites in northern Syria near Aleppo.